telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 ## Choose the Desktop Application to Automate

-Test Studio provides two options to define the application to automate - you can specify an executable file for this test, or use a default path set on project level.
+Test Studio provides few options to define the application to automate - you can [specify an executable file](#configure-specific-app-in-desktop-test) for this test, [use a default path](#use-default-desktop-application-path) to the executable file set on project level, or [specify an Application User Model ID]().

 ![Config Desktop app wizard](/img/automated-tests/desktop-testing/desktop-test/fig2.png)

-### Configure Specific App in Desktop Test
+### Configure Application Path in Desktop Test

 Choose the __Browse__ button to open File Explorer and browse to the folder where the executable file is and select it.